D-Treasure0712/D-Treasure0712/README.md

 <img alt="SNQ-2001" src="header.svg" width="98.2%" height="100%">

 # 💫 About Me:
 Hello!
-I'm a Master's student maj
+I'm a master's student majoring information engineering.

+Currently, I'm doing some research on the bioinformatics in one of my classes.

+I want to be a world Treasure.

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=D-Treasure0712&theme=2077)